-Portland CPR is the best training provider you will find in Washington.
+Seattle CPR is the best training provider you will find in Washington.
 Basic CPR classes are very popular because of the high quality of the programs and the cheap rates at which they are offered.
 Majority of the trainees are healthcare providers or students, but recently more and more parents and laymen have started taking up the general public CPR program.
-Getting certified in basic CPR training has been a popular requirement for high risk jobs, not just confined to healthcare.
+Getting certified in basic CPR training has been a popular requirement for high risk jobs, not just healthcare.

 Credentials and their validity

-All of the classes offered at Portland CPR are certification programs, with skills tests and written exams given after training is completed.
+All of the classes offered at Seattle CPR are certification programs, with skills tests and written exams given after training is completed.
 Only one program – the general public program – does not require students to take the certification exams at the end of the training.
 All these credentials expire after two years.
 Students need to renew their credentials through a re-certification class before they expire.

 Beginning CPR training